 The above comment, the first of its kind seen in the IPL against a captain from an overseas player, turned into a huge controversy.
 Till the last league game of the season, rumours had it that Russell and Karthik were always at opposite ends.

-In the Bangalore vs Punjab game, the latter needed 27 runs off the final over when Captain Ravichandran Ashwin hit Umesh Yadav’s first delivery for a six.
-However, the next big shot went straight in the hands of Kohli, who reacted in an animated manner and gave a rude send-off to Ashwin.
+In the Bangalore vs Punjab game, the latter needed 27 runs off the final over.
+Captain Ravichandran Ashwin hit Umesh Yadav’s first delivery for a six.
+However, the next big shot went straight in the hands of Kohli.
+He reacted in an animated manner and gave a rude send-off to Ashwin.

-Virat is known for his wrong gestures on the field, and will have to keep that on check in the forthcoming ICC Cricket World Cup.
+Virat is known for his wrong gestures on the field.
+He will have to keep that on check in the forthcoming ICC Cricket World Cup.